cubeapm/docs/docs/logs/ingestion/logstash.md

 ## Configuration

+Using Logstash, you can send logs to CubeAPM in multiple ways.

+### Elasticsearch

-Using Logstash you can send logs to CubeAPM using elasticsearch output plugin.
+Using Logstash, you can send logs to CubeAPM using the Elasticsearch output plugin.
 Configure `elasticsearch` output plugin in `logstash.conf` file as below:

 ```